-To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration(s) it offers:

-- Abdominal sonography Extended - Obstetrics and gynecology sonography
+To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal sonography-extended and obstetrics and gynecology sonography concentrations.

 Graduates of this program will develop skills to:

 - 1. Be clinically competent to perform appropriate procedures and record anatomic, pathologic, and/or physiologic data; - 2.
 Apply critical thinking and problem solving skills to exercise discretion and judgment in performance of diagnostic sonography; - 3.
 Demonstrate appropriate communication skills; and - 4.
 Demonstrate professionalism and growth in the profession.